“Do not lose hold of your dream or aspirations. For if you do, you may still exist but you have ceased to live” Henry David Thoreau

 After that it was off to Cusco, the Inca Trail and of course, Machu Pichu.
 Did we get the postcard photo?
 Of course we did!

 Peru was brilliant and highly recommended!
-So much so we will be returning early 2013 on our round the world trip.
+It’s somewhere we will continue to return as it offers so much for one country!
 As Don taught us in Peru, its never too late to do these things.
 Its also never too early.